isomerpages/ogp-pioneerpri/index.md

       alt: Image alt text
   - infopic:
       title: Peanut Butter and Jelly
-      subtitle: Like and follow our FB and IG
+      subtitle: Follow us on FB and IG
       id: infopic
       description: We would like to share with you a song written by our very own P6 students.
-      button: Watch Here
+      button: Click here to watch
       url: https://fb.watch/vf623Htiv0/
       image: /images/Peanut_and_Butter_Jelly_Cover.png
       alt: Image alt text